sigcpp/sigcpp.github.io/_posts/2020-06-08-return-value-optimization.md

 optimization permits a function to efficiently return large objects while also simplifying the function's interface and eliminating scope for issues such as resource leaks.
-However, there are situations where a compiler may be unable to perform this optimization, and there are situations where it may be acceptable or even be better to forego this optimization.
+However, there are situations where a compiler may be unable to perform this optimization,  where a function does not capitalize on the optimization, and where it may be acceptable or even be better to forego this optimization.
 <!--more-->

 {% include bookmark.html id="1" %}